boyney123/awstools/README.md

+# awstools.dev
-# awstools – Explore tools for your AWS Services
+## Explore Resources for your AWS Services
 <!-- ALL-CONTRIBUTORS-BADGE:START - Do not remove or modify this section -->
 [![All Contributors](https://img.shields.io/badge/all_contributors-2-orange.svg?style=flat-square)](#contributors-)
 <!-- ALL-CONTRIBUTORS-BADGE:END -->